tylerriccio33/pl-horizontal/README.md

 - `multi_index`: Get the value using an index on a lookup provided.
 - `arg_max_horizontal`: Get the index (or column name) of the maximum value in a row.
 - `arg_min_horizontal`: Get the index (or column name) of the minimum value in a row.
+- `is_max`: Get a boolean mask of whether the value is the maximum, works with over/groupby.
+- `is_min`: Get a boolean mask of whether the value is the minimum, works with over/groupby.

 ## Benchmarks and Performance